Sivakumar-K-143/teacher-portal/README.md

 ## 🧑‍🎓 Student Name & Marks Validation

-- **Names:** Must be in the format "Firstname I I" or "Firstname I" (e.g., "Arun S S" or "Arun S"), where initials are single uppercase letters, separated by spaces, no dots.
+- **Names:** Must be one or more words.
+Each word must start with a capital letter, and the rest must be lowercase.
+Examples: "Arun", "Arunkumar", "Arun Kumar","Arunkumar S".
-- **Marks:** Must be between 0 and 100 (inclusive).
+- **Marks:** Can be any integer (positive, zero, or negative).
+There is no upper or lower limit.
-- **No duplicates:** Adding a student with the same name (case-insensitive) and subject shows a warning; use the edit button to update marks.
+- **Duplicate handling:** If you add a student with the same name (case-insensitive) and subject, the entered marks (positive or negative) will be **added to the existing marks** for that student and subject.

 ---

 ## 🛡️ Additional Enhancements (Beyond Requirements)

-- **Case-insensitive duplicate check** for student names.
+- **Case-insensitive duplicate check** for student names and subject.
-- **Strict name and marks validation** (not specified in requirements).
+- **Flexible name and marks validation**: Names can be one or more words, each starting with a capital letter.
+Marks can be any integer.
 - **User-friendly error messages** for login, student add/edit, and CSV upload.
 - **Login warns if username is not in the database.**
 - **Initials shown in a circle** beside student names in the UI.